OUR PROGRAMS

 Like many rural communities, Jasper County has limited access to affordable legal services.
 AEC now connects low-income residents with qualified attorneys for help with matters such as powers of attorney, expungements, landlord–tenant disputes, child support, and more.

-AEC provides free facility and utility use for these attorneys, enabling them to deliver much-needed legal assistance to local families.
+AEC provides free access to facilities and utilities for these attorneys, enabling them to deliver much-needed legal assistance to local families.
 This support helps low-income community members resolve barriers and move forward with greater stability and quality of life.

 If you’re interested and part of a low-income Jasper County household, please complete the intake application below and email it to pw.aec@yahoo.com.